Historical theology refers to the discipline of narrating the development of Christian theology.

 In our time, perhaps the greatest challenge historical theology faces is the question of whether history is possible or whether it is lost in a sea of subjectivity and reception.
 Are there as many histories as historians?
 In response we should say that the job of the historian is to tell the truth about the past as best he can.
 This program implies that the past existed objectively and, despite the difficulties, we can know it sufficiently well to tell the truth about it.
 If there is no truth about the past then we are engaged in nothing more than a cynical, political enterprise.
 The qualifier, “as best we can,” however, cautions us that no historian ever gets the whole story correct.
 The theological past has not changed but our understanding of it grows as we learn more about the past and thus our story about what happened is continually being revised.

 The fundamental job of the historical theologian is to help the church and other interested parties to remember the theology, piety, and practice of the past and thus to provide a context for contemporary theological reflections, doxology, and praxis.
-In our late-modern period we are particularly tempted to amnesia and in greater need of older readings of Scripture, theological reflection, and pastoral wisdom than ever before, and thus we need historical theology more than ever before.
-Though historical theology is vitally interested in the history and development of doctrine, of Christian experience and practice of the faith, it is not the historian’s job to prescribe what should be believed theologically or done practically today.
+In our late-modern period we are particularly tempted to amnesia and in greater need of older readings of Scripture, theological reflection, and pastoral wisdom than ever before.
+Thus we need historical theology more than ever before.
+Though historical theology is vitally interested in the history and development of doctrine, in the history of Christian experience and practice of the faith, it is not the historian’s job to prescribe what should be believed theologically or done practically today.
 If it is to be of use, historical theology must be descriptive rather than prescriptive.

 Steven Ozment writes of two types of historians: nomads and settlers.
 The former are intellectual historians and the latter are social-institutional historians.
 To the degree that historical theology has been the child of the history of ideas movement, there has been a tendency, which one sees in some surveys of historical theology, to focus on doctrine in the abstract, in isolation from its context.
 We might call this the “talking heads” approach, wherein theologians are considered one after another as a series of disembodied talking heads.
 It is might also be described as the “heroes and heretics” approach to history.
 As much as philosophers and theologians find such surveys useful, they are not always very accurate.